 Brittany Higgins alleges she was sexually assaulted by a male colleague in a ministerial office in 2019.

-Morrison says his office only found out about the allegations last week and he was not aware until Monday.
+The prime minister says his office only found out about the allegations last week and he was not aware until Monday.

 “If it wasn’t, there was clearly an absolutely baffling breakdown in communications.”

-The Prime Minister’s account is at odds with Higgins, who says at least two of his staff were involved in handling the complaint, including one senior aide who checked in with her several months ago.
+The prime minister’s account is at odds with Higgins’, who says at least two of his staff were involved in handling the complaint, including one senior aide who checked in with her several months ago.

 Labor frontbencher Katy Gallagher told parliament the minister was “wilfully negligent” as an employer and needed to take responsibility.